Behavioral health provider billing

 Before a new provider who meets our criteria can see a Priority Health member (and before the organization bills us for that provider's services), you must notify us in writing that the provider has been added to your contract.

-- Use the Provider Change Form
+- Complete the Provider information form